LukeMathWalker/pavex/ARCHITECTURE.md

 ```

 You can get a structured representation of all the types in `library_name`.
-This is what `pavex` does: for each registered route handler and constructor, it builds the documentation for the crate
+This is what Pavex does: for each registered route handler and constructor, it builds the documentation for the crate
 it belongs to and extracts the relevant bits of information from `rustdoc`'s output.

 If you are going through the source code, this is the process that converts a `RawCallableIdentifiers` into a `Callable`